One Thing (Finger Eleven song)

-"One Thing" is a song by Canadian rock band Finger Eleven.
-It was released on September 8, 2003, as the second single from their self-titled third album (2003).
-The song reached number 16 on the US Billboard Hot 100 and entered the top 10 on three other Billboard charts.
-In Canada, the song reached number 28 on the Radio & Records CHR/Pop Top 30 airplay chart.
+"One Thing" is a song by Canadian rock band Finger Eleven, released on September 8, 2003, as the second single from their self-titled third album (2003).
+It reached number 16 on the US Billboard Hot 100 and entered the top 10 on three other Billboard charts.
+In Canada, it became a top-10 hit on contemporary hit radio.

 Release

-The band had thought their single "Stay in Shadow" would become a popular hit, but strong success fell on "One Thing" instead, although the track didn't find wide mainstream attention until several months after its 2003 release.
-"One Thing" reached number 16 in the US and had exposure on TV series such as Smallville, Scrubs, Law & Order: Special Victims Unit and Third Watch.
+The band Finger Eleven had thought their single "Stay in Shadow" from their 2003 album Finger Eleven would become a popular hit, but strong success fell on "One Thing" instead, although the track didn't find wide mainstream attention until several months after its 2003 release.
+"One Thing" reached number five on the US Billboard Modern Rock Tracks chart and stayed there for 26 weeks.
+It also peaked at number 16 on the Billboard Hot 100, number two on the Billboard Adult Top 40 chart, and number 23 on the Billboard Adult Contemporary chart.

-Chart performance

-This song hit number five on the Billboard Modern Rock Tracks chart and stayed there for 26 weeks.
-The song peaked at number two on the Adult Top 40 chart and found moderate success on the Adult Contemporary chart, peaking at number 23.